 What does the program offer?

 Participants will be provided with the time to think and create, the opportunity to consult one-on-one with faculty members and participate in lively discussions, and will be immersed in concert in the 21st century.
+Each artist who is accepted into this residency will be given an opportunity to work with Banff Centre’s Media + Production department on a short promotional video about themselves and their work.

 Who should apply?